Tigran Nagdalian: Biography

+Death

-On 28 December 2002 he was shot in the head by a group of supporters of the opposition at the entrance of the house of his parents in Yerevan and died in hospital.
+On 28 December 2002, Naghdalian was shot in the head by a group of supporters of the opposition at the entrance of the house of his parents in Yerevan and he died in hospital.
 He was 36 years old.

 On 6 March 2003 Armenian police arrested six suspects.
 13 people were charged with murder: seven were given sentences and six were acquitted.
 John Harutunian pleaded guilty of being the hitman.
 Businessman Armen Sargsyan, brother of Vazgen (former defence minister and prime minister, assassinated in 1999) and Aram Sargsyan (former prime minister) was found guilty of ordering the killing.
 They were both sentenced to 15 years of prison.
 Hovanes Harutunian was sentenced to 7 years as an intermediary (with a reduce sentence because of cooperation with the prosecution).
 The opposition claimed the arrest was political and that Sarkisian was a scapegoat, arguing that he was instead killed because he knew too much about the 1999 attack on parliament.

 On 8 June 2004 a memorial plaque was installed in Zakiyan Street in Yerevan.